thoughtspot/thoughtspot.github.io/_end-user/introduction/about-user.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-To view the user actions, click on your user icon on the top right corner of the page.
+To view the user actions, click your user icon on the top right corner of the page.

  ![]({{ site.baseurl }}/images/user_icon.png "User icon")

-Click **Profile** to go to your profile preference page, where you can change your icon, email, and locale preferences.
+Click **Profile** to go to your profile preference page, where you can change your icon, password, and locale preferences.

 ## Language and data format settings